povk/dnd-tldr/README.md

 Class defines the **skills and abilities** of your character.

 Some can use magic, some are good at melee combat, some are good a ranged weaponry, and some are good at seduction.
-Pick the one that you think would be fun role play as!

 | Class    | Quality | Good at |
 |:------------- |:----------------|:-------------|